aisingapore/PeekingDuck/docs/source/training_pipeline/03_using_custom_dataset/use_case/03a_image_classification.rst

 Data Folder Structure
 ---------------------

-To work with the PeekingDuck training pipeline, the training dataset needs to be arranged in the folder structure below:
+To work with the PeekingDuck image classification training pipeline, the training dataset needs to be arranged in the folder structure below:

 .. parsed-literal::